microsoft/Quantum/samples/diagnostics/facts-and-assertions/README.md

 ## Running the Sample

 This sample is designed to be run from Jupyter Notebook.
+To set up your development environment to run Jupyter Notebooks, follow the steps explained in the [Q# Quickstart: Jupyter guide](https://docs.microsoft.com/en-us/quantum/quickstarts/install-jupyter?tabs=tabid-conda).

-From the terminal, run the following command:
+Once this is set up, from the terminal, you can run the following command:

 ```Command Line
 jupyter notebook
 ```

+Alternatively, these notebooks can be started and run in the VSCode editor.
+To get set up with VSCode, please follow the steps laid out in the [Q# Quickstart: VSCode guide](https://docs.microsoft.com/en-us/quantum/quickstarts/install-command-line?tabs=tabid-vscode).

 ## Manifest